ldericher/kiwi-cron/README.md

 ## Quick start

-kiwi-cron comes with a pre-loaded cron daemon for periodic jobs.
-Just drop your executables into the relevant directory under `/etc/periodic/` and that's it.
+kiwi-cron comes with a pre-configured cron daemon for periodic jobs.
+Just drop your scripts into the relevant directory under `/kiwi-cron/` and that's it.

-- `/etc/periodic/5min` -- is run every 5 minutes
-- `/etc/periodic/15min` -- is run every 15 minutes
-- `/etc/periodic/hourly` -- is run every full hour
+- `/kiwi-cron/hourly` – is run every full hour
-- `/etc/periodic/daily` -- is run every day at 2am
+- `/kiwi-cron/daily` – is run every day at 2 am
-- `/etc/periodic/weekly` -- is run every saturday at 3am
+- `/kiwi-cron/weekly` – is run every saturday at 3 am
-- `/etc/periodic/month` -- is run on the first day of every month at 5am
+- `/kiwi-cron/monthly` – is run on the first day of every month at 5 am
+- `/kiwi-cron/yearly` and `/kiwi-cron/annually` – is run on every January 1st at 12 am

+## `/kiwi-cron/every` directory

+You can use directories like `/kiwi-cron/every/5_minutes` to run scripts every 5 minutes.
+`kiwi-cron` automatically picks up on that format and generates cron schedules for you.

+You can define schedules to be run every N minutes, hours, days, or months that way.